Thursday, December 15, 2022

 Soorholtz Greer earned dual undergraduate degrees in psychology and child development and considered pursuing a PhD in psychology.
 But she was inspired to consider law school by her grandfather, a farmer who was prevented by the Great Depression from pursuing his own dream of becoming a lawyer.

-Soorholtz Greer kept busy during law school, joining Law Review and working as a research assistant for insurance law expert Professor Alan Widniss.
+Soorholtz Greer kept busy during law school, joining Law Review and working as a research assistant for insurance law expert Professor Alan Widiss.
 But she also found time to socialize.
 “I was always organizing different social activities and those sorts of things, so that we all remained healthy,” she recalls.

 As a litigator for Cartwright, Druker & Ryden, Soorholtz Greer worked in a variety of practice areas.
 “I got involved with a lot of the law school activities like leadership stuff, and so from there, I just kept my eyes open and my options open ended up joining a firm that did a lot of litigation and ended up working for an insurance defense firm,” she says. “[I] still did family law and some juvenile stuff, though.
 When you practice in small town Iowa, you do get a nice variety.”